Student loans in the United States: Terms

 Loans are guaranteed by DOE, either directly or through guarantee agencies.

 The dependent undergraduate limits are $5,500 per year for freshman undergraduates, $6,500 for sophomore undergraduates, and $7,500 per year for junior and senior undergraduates, as well as students enrolled in teacher certification or coursework preparatory for graduate programs.

 For independent undergraduates, the limits are $9,500 per year for freshmen, $10,500 for sophomores, and $12,500 per year for juniors and seniors, as well as students enrolled in teacher certification or preparatory coursework for graduate programs.

 Unsubsidized loans are also guaranteed, but interest accrues during study.
 Nearly all students are eligible for these loans regardless of financial need.
 Those who borrow $10,000 during college owe $10,000 plus interest upon graduation.
 Accrued interest is added to the loan amount, and the borrower makes payments on the total.
 Students can make payments while studying.

 Graduate students have higher limits: $8,500 for subsidized Stafford and $12,500 (varying by course of study) for unsubsidized Stafford.
 For graduate students, the Perkins limit is $6,000 per year.

 Stafford loan aggregate limits

 Stafford borrowers cannot exceed aggregate limits for subsidized and unsubsidized loans.
-For dependent undergraduates, the aggregate limit is $57,500, while subsidized loans are limited to $23,000.
+For dependent undergraduates, the aggregate limit is $31,000, and the aggregate limit for independent undergraduates (or dependent undergraduates whose parents are unable to obtain PLUS Loans) is $57,500.
+Subsidized loans are limited to $23,000 in either case.
 Students who reach the maximum in subsidized loans may (based on grade level—undergraduate, graduate/professional, etc.) add a loan of less than or equal to the amount they would have been eligible for in subsidized loans.
 Once aggregate limits are met, the student is ineligible for additional Stafford loans until they pay back a portion of the borrowed funds.
 A student who has paid back some of these amounts regains eligibility up to the aggregate limits as before.
 Graduate students have a lifetime aggregate loan limit of $138,500.